mienaikoe/ziyu/Chapters/3-9-Interlogue.md

 A sigh and a sniffle rattled the air as thi wiped a tear from hae face.

-"Whoever is listening to this, I want the world to know that I wasn't afraid."
+"Whoever is listening to this...
+I want you to know that I am not afraid."

-"My nather always told me.
-To befriend my fear, so it doesn't betray me in my ignorance.
-I know that I should be afraid, ordinarily, but perhaps...
+"My nather taught me to befriend my fear, so it doesn't betray me in my ignorance.
+I know that I should be afraid.
+It would be ordinary to be afraid. but perhaps...
 I've had a long time to accept that this would happen."

+A high-pitched ringing sound snuck into the sound field.
+Hae binding pendant.

-"We were just regular people.
+"We were just regular people...
 We got swept up in the chaos of it all.
-Kipnu, Melna, and me.
+Kipnu and Melna and me.
 I could say that we didn't deserve to die, and by most accounts I'd be justified in saying so.
 But it does no good to speak of who deserves what.
 We chose to stick our heads where others buried theirs in fear.
-I'll never know if our efforts mattered, but I'm satisfied knowing that our convictions pay no mind either way."
+I'll never know if our efforts mattered, but I'm satisfied knowing that our convictions couldn't give a damn."

-"...Well," thi bridged the silence, but couldn't think of anything else to say.
+"...Well," thi bridged the silence, but nothing else came to hae.

 "It's getting rather hot up here.
 Think I ought to go to spare you the details."

-"Linyu, tell your nather I'm thankful for all that thi's do–"
+"Linyu, tell your nather I'm thankful for all that thi has–"

 *click*